-- Start the NGFW Manager, then select VPN Broker Management mode. - In each NGFW Manager, configure the interface to which members of the VPN Broker domain can connect. - In each NGFW Manager, create the required elements in the following order: - One VPN Broker Gateway element to represent the local VPN Broker gateway. - External VPN Broker Gateway elements to represent all remote VPN Broker gateways. - One identical VPN Broker Domain element to which all VPN Broker gateways and external VPN Broker gateways belong. - Identical VPN Broker Member elements. - In one NGFW Manager, export the VPN Broker Domain element to a file. - In each NGFW Manager, enable the VPN configuration in the properties of the NGFW Engine.
+- Start the NGFW Manager, then select VPN Broker Management mode. - In each NGFW Manager, configure the interface to which members of the VPN Broker domain can connect.
+2) - In each NGFW Manager, create the required elements in the following order: - One VPN Broker Gateway element to represent the local VPN Broker gateway. - External VPN Broker Gateway elements to represent all remote VPN Broker gateways. - One VPN Broker Domain element to which all VPN Broker gateways and external VPN Broker gateways belong. - When creating one of the VPN Broker Domain elements, you must set it to be the primary.
+Consider the NGFW Manager that you create the primary VPN Broker Domain element in as the primary NGFW Manager.